Metascience

 Measures have been implemented to address the issues revealed by metascience.
 These measures include the pre-registration of scientific studies and clinical trials as well as the founding of organizations such as CONSORT and the EQUATOR Network that issue guidelines for methodology and reporting.
 There are continuing efforts to reduce the misuse of statistics, to eliminate perverse incentives from academia, to improve the peer review process, to systematically collect data about the scholarly publication system, to combat bias in scientific literature, and to increase the overall quality and efficiency of the scientific process.
+As such, metascience is a big part of methods underlying the Open Science Movement.

 History

 In 1966, an early meta-research paper examined the statistical methods of 295 papers published in ten high-profile medical journals.
 It found that, "in almost 73% of the reports read ... conclusions were drawn when the justification for these conclusions was invalid."
+A paper in 1976 called for funding for meta-research: "Because the very nature of research on research, particularly if it is prospective, requires long periods of time, we recommend that independent, highly competent groups be established with ample, long term support to conduct and support retrospective and prospective research on the nature of scientific discovery".
 In 2005, John Ioannidis published a paper titled "Why Most Published Research Findings Are False", which argued that a majority of papers in the medical field produce conclusions that are wrong.
 The paper went on to become the most downloaded paper in the Public Library of Science and is considered foundational to the field of metascience.
 In a related study with Jeremy Howick and Despina Koletsi, Ioannidis showed that only a minority of medical interventions are supported by 'high quality' evidence according to The Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach.
 Later meta-research identified widespread difficulty in replicating results in many scientific fields, including psychology and medicine.
 This problem was termed "the replication crisis".
 Metascience has grown as a reaction to the replication crisis and to concerns about waste in research.

 Many prominent publishers are interested in meta-research and in improving the quality of their publications.
 Top journals such as Science, The Lancet, and Nature, provide ongoing coverage of meta-research and problems with reproducibility.
 In 2012 PLOS ONE launched a Reproducibility Initiative.
 In 2015 Biomed Central introduced a minimum-standards-of-reporting checklist to four titles.

 The first international conference in the broad area of meta-research was the Research Waste/EQUATOR conference held in Edinburgh in 2015; the first international conference on peer review was the Peer Review Congress held in 1989.
 In 2016, Research Integrity and Peer Review was launched.
 The journal's opening editorial called for "research that will increase our understanding and suggest potential solutions to issues related to peer review, study reporting, and research and publication ethics".